Read Time : 3 Minutes

 Boiler Flue Economisers

 Fitting a flue economiser on your boiler can reduce wastage by 5 and 15% in some cases.
 A system can cost between £6-8,000 for an industrial level boiler but can produce a return on investment within 5 to 6 years.

-The costs of heat pumps vary between £7,000 and £12,000 depending on the type and installation requirements and offer an efficiency saving of up to 50%.
-Heat pumps are also eligible for the Renewable Heat Incentive (RHI) that rewards property owners and gives a payback per kWh produced.
+The costs of heat pumps vary between £7,000 and £15,000 depending on the type and installation requirements and offer an efficiency saving of up to 50%.
+Heat pumps are also eligible for the Boiler Upgrade Scheme (BUS).
 You can find out more about heat pumps here.

 The Future of Heat Recovery